omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 ### 1. Log in to Your Server

-If you're planning to install a Watcher on remote server (VPS or bare-metal), make sure to have an active session open before before proceeding with the guide.
+If you're planning to install a Watcher on a remote server (VPS or bare-metal), make sure to have an active session open before proceeding with the guide.

-Configuration process takes a significant amount of time and may require help from your DevOps team.
+The configuration process takes a significant amount of time and may require help from your DevOps team.
 This step is fully covered in the [Manage VPS](/watcher/manage-vps) guide.

 You can log in using the following command from your terminal or command prompt: